-Anyways, after a bit of a battle I won out and Bree's foster mom brought her to our place to see how she got along with Baxter and our cat.
-Everything went smoothly and she's been living with us even since.
+Anyways, after a bit of a battle I won out, and Bree’s foster mom brought her to our place to see how she got along with Baxter and our cat.
+Everything went smoothly, and she’s been living with us ever since.

-When we got Bree she was only about 1.5 years old (best guess) and she had grown up on a reserve just outside of Edmonton.
+When we got Bree, she was only about 1.5 years old (best guess) and she had grown up on a reserve just outside of Edmonton.
 She had to spend the first chunk of her life outside and fending for herself.
-When she was taken in by the rescue she was painfully skinny, shy, losing her fur and worst of all she was VERY pregnant.
-After only a few days in care Bree had a litter of 11 (!!!) puppies.
-Even in her weakened state she did her job as mom and still acts like the momma bear, especially with our cats...always the babysitter.
-Flash forward about 8 weeks and many of Bree's pups were getting adopted and that was when she came to us.
+When she was taken in by the rescue, she was painfully skinny, shy, losing her fur and worst of all she was VERY pregnant.
+After only a few days in care, Bree had a litter of 11 (!!!) puppies.
+Even in her weakened state, she did her job as the mom and still acts like the momma bear, especially with our cats…always the babysitter.
+Flash forward about 8 weeks, and many of Bree’s pups were getting adopted, and that was when she came to us.

 Very pregnant but still showing ribs.

 Way too skinny after giving birth.